Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/learn/listenserverhostarchitecture.md

 The listen server architecture is a popular option for single player games which want to add the option to add a friend into an existing world.
 Listen servers work best for a smaller amount of players (< 12) and for games which don't need persistent worlds because the game state is often tied to the host.

 :::info
-Persistent world in netcode usually means "persistent online world' E.g. the game state isn't bound to a player or a session
+Persistent world in netcode usually means "persistent online world' For example, the game state isn't bound to a player or a session
 :::

 Listen servers are also much cheaper then dedicated servers because there is no need to run dedicated authorative servers for your game.
 Often developers chose a listen server approach because they don't want to deal with setting up a system which orchestrates their game server fleet.